ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Experiments

-Figure \ref{fig:iterated_querying} indicates that ActiveGPT4 is particularly beneficial in few-shot scenarios up to about 100 instances.
-Beyond this point, random sampling mostly matches its performance.
-Furthermore, the figure underscores the importance of recalling instances that have already been selected.
-Providing the model with the indices of these instances appears to be the most efficient method, as it does not overly complicate or significantly enlarge the prompt.
+Figure \ref{fig:iterated_querying} indicates that ActiveGPT4 is particularly beneficial in few-shot scenarios up to about 100 instances. \revisedNEW{Beyond this point, it performs comparably to random sampling.} Furthermore, the figure highlights the importance of recalling instances that have already been selected, as the no-recap mode performs the worst.
+Providing the model with the indices of these instances appears to be the most efficient method, as it does not overly complicate or enlarge the prompt.

-These results motivate the subsequent experiment in which we explore whether ActiveLLM might be a viable solution for overcoming the cold start problem of learning strategies.
+These results motivate the subsequent experiment to investigate whether ActiveLLM could be a viable solution to overcome the cold-start problem of learning strategies.